kevroded/matteo-the-prestige/README.md

 - Adds the help command as the bot's status
 - Shows a players vibes when requesting their stats
 - Updated the credit command to credit Sakimori and SIBR instead of the pfp artist as the original profile pic is not being used
-- Game history can be viewed in the same style embed as showallteams
+- Game history with weather can be viewed in the same style embed as showallteams
 - Merged in commits to utilize the website

 # matteo-the-prestige